scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 </artset>
 </figure>

 The Hop Field, part of both hop entries and peer entries, is used directly in the data plane for packet forwarding and specifies the incoming and outgoing interfaces of the ASes on the forwarding path.
-This information is authenticated with a Message Authentication Code (MAC) which is used by the Control Plane of an AS to authenticate path segments with its border routers during packet forwarding.
-The algorithm used to compute the Hop Field MAC is an AS-specific choice and the operator of an AS can freely choose a MAC algorithm without outside coordination.
-However, the Control Service and routers of the AS do need to agree on the algorithm used.
+This information is authenticated with a Message Authentication Code (MAC) which is used by the Control Service of an AS to authenticate path segments with its border routers during packet forwarding.

-Control Service and router implementations MUST support the Default Hop Field MAC algorithm described in {{I-D.dekater-scion-dataplane}}.
-This document does not specify any further mechanism to coordinate this choice between Control Services and routers of one AS.
+The algorithm used to compute the Hop Field MAC is an AS-specific choice, although implementations MUST also support the Default Hop Field MAC algorithm.
+See {{I-D.dekater-scion-dataplane}} section "Authorizing Segments through Chained MACs") for more information.

 The following code block defines the Hop Field component `HopField` in Protobuf message format: